 The student’s dissertation research will be guided by, and the final product approved by a Dissertation Committee.
 The Chair of the Committee, who must come from within the department, will be appointed by the Dean of the School of Public Health and Information Sciences upon the advice of the Chair of the Department of Health Promotion and Behavioral Sciences.

-The student will work with the Dissertation Committee, and especially with the Chair throughout the process of preparing their Dissertation Proposal.
+The student will work with the Dissertation Committee and especially with the Chair throughout the process of preparing their Dissertation Proposal.
 The student will schedule meetings to present their dissertation proposal for approval once it has been review by members of the committee.
 The final oral defense of the dissertation must be completed within four years of entering candidacy after passing the Qualifying Exam.

 The following steps must be taken to submit the final copy of the dissertation electronically after oral defense and approval of the committee:

-- Submit as advised by the School of Interdisciplinary and Graduate Studies through the ThinkIR repository.
+- Submit through the ThinkIR repository.